Cats-Team/AdRules/README.md

 ## Desc.
 List for blocking ads in the Chinese region

-⚠️Note: Still in testing status, ready for major changes
 ❔Have any questions?
 Please go to [Chat](#chat)
 📃Want to see the upstream rules?
 [Source](/Source.md)
 <br>